The pipeline or ductline is made up of components that include pipes/ducts and components (fittings).

 Branches

-To add a branch you can insert a fitting on the Pipe.
+To add a branch you can insert a fitting on the pipeline.

 The Tee fitting is among the quick options, alternatively other fittings are present in the library.
 It is possible to insert them with the Drag&Drop technique.